lizbrenner/winter-trials/README.md

 ## 🎮 Game Overview

-Join Hippo on an epic quest through five unique winter trials!
-Guided by a mystical Winter Spirit, you must complete each challenge to earn the legendary Runes of Winter and unlock the ancient Winter Gate.
+Join Frostwaddle on an epic quest through five unique winter trials to find his companion!
+Guided by a mystical Winter Spirit, you must complete each challenge to earn the legendary Runes of Winter and unlock the ancient Winter Gate where his companion is being held captive.

 ## ✨ Features